freedesktop/zeitgeist/doc/zeitgeist/source/datamodel.rst

 Interpretation
 ++++++++++++++

-A collection of class:`Symbol` objects which represents the interpretations defined by the zeitgeist ontology.
+A collection of :class:`Symbol` objects which represents the interpretations defined by the zeitgeist ontology.
 For more information see :ref:`symbol-interpretation`.

 Manifestation
 +++++++++++++

-A collection of class:`Symbol` objects which represents the manifestations defined by the zeitgeist ontology.
+A collection of :class:`Symbol` objects which represents the manifestations defined by the zeitgeist ontology.
 For more information see :ref:`symbol-manifestation`.

 TimeRange